-In Korea, tteokbokki (ddeokbokki) is a very popular Korean street food that is made with chewy Korean rice cakes (garaetteok) and fish cakes.
-There are many different variations of having tteokbokki, some are made with vegetables like cabbage and carrots, and others like to enjoy it with boiled eggs, ramen, or cheese.
+There are many different variations tteokbokki, some are made with vegetables like cabbage and carrots, and others like to enjoy it with boiled eggs, ramen (rabokki), creamy tteokbokki made with cream (rose tteokbokki) or cheese (cheese tteokbokki).

-This Korean dish is cooked in a spicy, sweet, and savory sauce made with gochujang and anchovy broth but the highlight of tteokbokki is the satisfying, chewiness of the rice cakes.
+This easy Korean spicy rice cake dish is cooked in a spicy, sweet, and savory sauce made with gochujang and anchovy broth but the highlight of tteokbokki is the satisfying, chewiness of the rice cakes.
 The rice cakes are made with rice flour which is steamed and kneaded and pounded to give it its trademark chewy texture.

 - Rice cakes (garaetteok) - When you are buying Korean rice cakes (garaetteok), try to find cylindrical ones shaped like tubes.
-You can buy them fresh or frozen.
+You can buy them fresh or frozen at Asian grocery stores but they are most common in Korean grocery stores.

 - Fish Cake - Traditionally, flat fish cake sheets are used, but you can use fish balls if you cannot find them.
-They can be found fresh or frozen.
+They can be found fresh or frozen at any Asian grocery store.

-- Gochujang (Korean pepper paste) - This is one of the main ingredients in this dish and it cannot be substituted or omitted.
-It gives the sauce its signature sweet and spicy flavor.
+- Gochujang (Korean chili pepper paste) - This is one of the main ingredients in this dish and it cannot be substituted or omitted.
+Gochujang gives the sauce its signature sweet and spicy flavor.

 - Hondashi Dashi Powder - For additional umami, I like to add dashi powder to my broth.
 It provides the broth with a hint of smokiness.
 It is also the main source of sodium for this dish.
 If you cannot find this, you can substitute it with soy sauce.

-- Bonito Flakes - I add this smoky fish flake instead of anchovies to my broth because I find it has a bit more flavor and it adds a nice light smokiness to the dish.
+- Bonito Flakes - I add this smoky fish flake instead of dried anchovies to my broth because I find it has a bit more flavor and it adds a nice light smokiness to the dish.
 It is also easier to find and store.
 If you cannot find this, you can omit it.

 - Toasted Sesame Oil - This ingredient adds a lot of flavor to the dish.
 Add it at the end after you turn off the heat to retain its flavor.